ravivyas84/go-blog/posts/data-from-different-perspectives.md

 When I was a child I was told a story, the story of 6 blind men and an Elephant.
 It went something like this:

 > A number of blind men came across an animal.
 Somebody told them that it was an elephant.
-The blind men asked, ‘What is an elephant like?’ and they began to touch its body.
-One of them said: ‘It is like a pillar.’
+The blind men asked, ‘What is an elephant like?' and they began to touch its body.
+One of them said: ‘It is like a pillar.'
 This blind man had only touched its leg.
-Another man said, ‘The elephant is like a husking basket.’
+Another man said, ‘The elephant is like a husking basket.'
 This person had only touched its ears.
 Similarly, he who touched its trunk or its belly talked of it differently.

 None of the men were wrong, but none of them were right either.
 They were right in their own little observation.
 One can come across the same problem when one is looking at data.
 If you were just looking at Twitter revenue between [2014 and 2015](https://www.wolframalpha.com/input/?i=twitter+revenue), Twitter was a growing company.
 But once you look at the User Growth, it is a whole different story.

-**Simpson’s Paradox**
+**Simpson's Paradox**

 In almost all cases, when we as data analyst come across a break in the trend or an interesting observation, we have the urge to investigate and answer the question why.
-In 1973 P. J. Bickel, E. A. Hammel, J. W. O’Connell also came across a similar observation at the University of California, Berkeley.
+In 1973 P. J. Bickel, E. A. Hammel, J. W. O'Connell also came across a similar observation at the University of California, Berkeley.
 They noticed that 44% of the men who applied were being admitted when compared to 35% of women, a possible indication of gender bias.

 ![](/assets/3c3f0-19qmu_zvyuqp4kajmetxtca.png)